 The ongoing decoupling between China and the United States in certain sectors is making the situation more complex for Siemens.
-The company faces an added compliance burden in terms of due diligence of research partners and difficulties in procuring high-performance training chips due to US export controls.86 At the same time, being engaged in government-university-industry partnerships in China could also enable Siemens to influence things to come.
+The company faces an added compliance burden in terms of due diligence of research partners and difficulties in procuring high-performance training chips due to US export controls.86 At the same time, being engaged in The private sector is a major force in global AI R&D networks government-university-industry partnerships in China could also enable Siemens to influence things to come.
 For instance, the company performs research on ethical, safe, and responsible AI together with Chinese partners.87 Such opportunities would be lost if Siemens shut down its lab.